by Jeff Brines

 Simply put, Yeti's SB5.5c is one of the best bikes I’ve ridden in Moab's terrain.
 That’s really the only problem with our first look - Moab is an outlier of riding conditions.
 We’ll be testing this steed for an extended amount of time in the near future, at which time we’ll be able to further comment on durability, cornering prowess, and objectively note if the bike rendered faster lap times on our home trails.
 Until then, it goes without saying we were impressed.
 The SB5.5c shows promise of being a great fit for the aspiring enduro racer or trail brawler looking for a do-everything big-wheeled beast.

 About The Reviewer

 Jeff Brines didn't go on a real date until he was nearly 20 years old, largely as a result of his borderline unhealthy obsession with bicycles.
 Although his infatuation with two wheels may have lead to stuttering and sweatiness around the opposite sex, it did provide for an ideal environment to quickly progress through the ranks of both gravity and cross-country racing.
 These days, Jeff races enduro at the pro level, rides upward of 150 days a year while logging over 325k of human powered ascending/descending on his bike.
 Bred as a racer, Jeff is more likely to look for the fastest way through a section as opposed to the most playful.
-Living in the shadow of the Tetons in Jackson, WY, Jeff works in financial intelligence and spends his winters as head ski gear guru and content manager over at earlyups.com.
+He lives in the shadow of the Tetons in Jackson, Wyoming.